AlSpudnik/Mafia-Bootlegger-Mod/README.md

 3. Installation the standard - unpack the archive .zip, any convenient manner, in the game directory folder.

 4. Modification created in two language versions.
 By default, the mod will work with the Ukrainian interface language and subtitles.
-If you until now do not know the Ukrainian language)), provided English version.
+To change to the English version, the folder "english_patch" is provided.

-To change to English:
+To change to English language versions:

-- You should delete or rename the "tables" folder
-(for example, "tables_ua").

-- Rename the "tables_en" folder to "tables".
+- Open the "english_patch" folder and copy (or move) all its contents to the main game directory.
+Agree to replace the files.

 Installation is complete, no longer make any unnecessary movements.